dedbin/nn_go_scratch/README.md

 # Flower Classification Neural Network

-This project implements a neural network in Go for classifying different types of flowers based on their features.
+This project implements a neural network in Go for classifying types of iris flowers based on their features.
 It uses a dataset of flower images to train the model.

 ## Prerequisites